mikebranstein/global-azure-bootcamp-2019-instructions/src/chapters/chapter0.md

 #### Under *Basics*, select/enter the following
 - Subscription: *your Azure subscription*
 - Resource group: *Create new*
-- Resource group name: *workshop-vm*, or some other name that's easy to remember
+- Resource group name: *workshop*, or some other name that's easy to remember
 - Location: *East US*

 > **Resource Groups**